raine/treis/README.md

 > a simple tool to debug and observe functions

-treis will answer the question "what values is this function called with and what does it return?"
+treis will answer the question "what arguments is this function called with and what does it return?"

 can be particularly useful when programming in point-free style.